xkero/quickgrab/readme.md

 Help welcome!
 Especially if you have experience with QtQuick.

 Features that still need implementing:
-  * Only currently supports Hyprland, but I want to add support for other Wayland compositors or systems.
+  * Only currently supports Hyprland & Sway, but I want to add support for other Wayland compositors or systems.
   * Clicking a window to have the selection fit it automatically.
   * Resize and movement handles to alter an existing selection.
   * Ability to upload selections to online services.